 Health, charity and education

 Together, Tim and Rosalind have developed particular expertise in the health, charity and education sectors.
-Their clients include The Paula Carr Diabetes Trust, a charity supporting people in Kent and Medway living with diabetes, The Soulsby Foundation and the Tenterden Dementia Friendly Community, a support network offering advice and help to people affected by dementia.
+Their clients include The Paula Carr Diabetes Trust, a charity supporting people in Kent and Medway living with diabetes, The Soulsby Foundation and the Tenterden Counselling Service, a support network offering advice and help to people affected by dementia.

 As a former primary school teacher, Tim has taken a keen interest in developing a website service for schools across Kent and East Sussex.
 Latest website launches include primary schools in Hurst Green, Beckley and Woodchurch.